-Adapted from The Wednesday Chef blog by Luisa Weiss and Real Fast Food by Nigel Slater (Penguin Books, 1992)
+Adapted from The Wednesday Chef blog by Luisa Weiss and Real Fast Food (Penguin Books, 1992)

 Serves 4 to 6

-Luisa recommends serving this with basmati rice.
-I used to make the Basmati Rice Pilaf from Cook’s Illustrated, which is delightfully scented with cinnamon and cardamom, but now I use Meera Sodha’s recipe for Perfect Basmati Rice from Made in India (Flatiron Books, 2015).
-In fact, it’s the only plain rice I ever make now—even when serving it with Shrimp Creole.
+Luisa recommends serving this with basmati rice, and I do too—Meera Sodha’s Perfect Basmati Rice from Made in India (Flatiron Books, 2015), which has become my default plain rice for nearly everything—even Shrimp Creole.
 If I have the time, I fry some pappadam, but in a pinch I’ll serve really good potato chips.
-(Don’t laugh until you’ve tried it.)

 4 to 6 chicken thighs (I use bone-in, skin-on)